Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> Do not go where the path may lead, go instead where there is no path and leave a trail.
+> The mind can calculate, but the spirit yearns, and the heart wants what the heart wants.

 <!-- QUOTE_END -->